Buyer Persona Guide

 Supplier websites, procurement platforms, internal vendor lists, and direct rep contact.

 Works with procurement, maintenance, and PM teams.
-Decisions may reflect feedback from end users (staff, departments).
+Decisions may reflect feedback from end users.

-Needs the ability to adjust dimensions, components, or finishes to fit each space, But wants those setups to be easy to reorder or replicate later.
+Needs the ability to adjust dimensions, components, or finishes per space, but wants easy reordering.

 Predictable delivery, clear install process, product longevity, and vendor support throughout the lifecycle.